Architected/next-js-sample-app/app.md

 ### Step 6 Verify Functionslity

-1 Home Page
+### 6.1 Home Page

-Whilst no APIs are invoked from the home page you can verify that the packages are installed correctly and that the settings:
+Whilst no APIs are invoked from the home page you can verify that the packages are installed correctly and that the settings have been applied:

 NEXT_PUBLIC_SITE_NAME="Holiday Pics"
 NEXT_PUBLIC_SITE_MODE="app"

-have been applied.

-You should see the following home page
+You should see the following home page:

 <img src="https://dzappstordevmgmtauest.blob.core.windows.net/assets/documentation/6-1-public-home-page.png" width="800">

-2 Privacy Policy / Terms and Conditions
+### 6.2 Privacy Policy / Terms and Conditions

 These are two public sample pages 'terms and conditions' and 'privacy policy' that are generated when your application is created which are retrieved in the sample application.
 Below is an example of the terms and conditions page you should see when you click the hyperlink.